PLEASE NOTE: due to the pandemic situation, all travel and missions to Sri Lanka are on hold.

-Our 2019 Medical Mission is fast approaching, with a trip to Sri Lanka forecast for late June, early July this year.
-Given the joys and successes experienced by all in past trips, we open our arms to new attendees.
+Given the joys and successes experienced by all in past trips, we will open our arms to new attendees.
+We will be in need of diabetes educators (student-level welcomed), ophthalmologists and optometrists.

-- Ongoing medical education at tertiary centres in Southern and Central Sri Lanka
+- Ongoing medical education at tertiary medical centres and regional hospitals in Southern and Central Sri Lanka

 - Resource provision (spectacles, hospital supplies, medication) in regional health services